annotation/stam/README.md

 Implementations themselves decide how to implement this (in memory, on disk, database backed, etc).

+### Class: TextResource

+This holds the textual resource to be annotated.
+The text *MUST* be Unicode and NFC normalised.
+Serialisations of the text *MUST* be in UTF-8, but STAM does not prescribe what implementations hold internally.

 ### Class: Annotation Data Set

 An *Annotation Data Set* stores the keys (`DataKey`) and values